Tawnygoody/MS2-World-of-Rugby/README.md

     - Fix: I had previously set the height of the buttons using height in CSS.
 I altered this to line-height, which has corrected the issue.
 12. Whilst testing the sie, I would receive an error message in the console on every page for 404 Favicon errors.
     - Fix: I have added a Favicon of the website's logo, which now shows on the page tab and removes the error message from the console.
+    - Error: This fix only worked on the 8000 port, on the deployed site the favicon does not appear and the error message still shows.
+    - Fix: By adding a "Link" in the "Head" this has corrected the issue on the deployed site.

 ## Known bugs